Ukraine-Russia crisis: What to know about rising fear of war

 DIPLOMATIC EFFORTS TO DEFUSE CRISIS

-Erdogan also underscored Turkey’s support for Ukraine’s territorial integrity, calling the nation a “strategic partner and neighbor.”
+“Instead of fueling the fire, we act with the logical aim of reducing the tensions,” Erdogan said as he offered to host a meeting “at a leadership level or technical level talks.”

-“As a Black Sea nation, we invite all sides to exercise restraint and dialogue in order to bring peace to the region,” Erdogan said.
+The Turkish leader reiterated Turkey’s commitment to Ukraine’s territorial integrity and sovereignty.

-Meanwhile, Putin is meeting with Argentinian President Alberto Fernandez in Moscow and will speak by phone to French President Emmanuel Macron, who had a call Wednesday night with U.S. President Joe Biden.
+Meanwhile, Putin was meeting with Argentinian President Alberto Fernandez in Moscow and will speak by phone to French President Emmanuel Macron, who had a call Wednesday night with U.S. President Joe Biden.

 Macron will speak to Putin, then Ukrainian President Volodymyr Zelenskyy, according to Macron’s office.